-Computer vision has proved very successful in well-constrained industrial environments (for instance when illumination, objects types, and orientations are known).
+Computer vision has proved very successful in well-constrained industrial environments (for instance when illumination, object types, and orientations are known).
 However, in many practical applications, including airborne or remote sensing, medical imaging, face recognition, outdoor robotics, and surveillance applications, the environment can hardly be controlled.
 Illumination changes by lights switching on or off, or by clouds moving in front of the sun.
 Automatic gain control (AGC), white balance and iris are often applied to optimally map the amount of reflected light to the digitizer dynamic range.
 However, when scene content changes they cause changing image intensity over time.

 Problems then arise with many algorithms that assume Constant Image Brightness (CIB) or that are based on the Brightness Constancy Constraint Equation (BCCE).
-Applications where image intensity changes cause problems include background subtraction, object tracking, stereo matching, optical flow computation, video coding and image retrieval.
+Applications where image intensity changes cause problems include background subtraction, object tracking, video coding image retrieval, stereo matching and optical flow computation.
+Of course, applications will benefit only when not already using (local) normalization.